luvchurchill/shellcaster/README.md

 # Note

-This project is no longer maintained.
-I no longer have the time, nor the motivation, to maintain it.
-It may still work for you, but I make no guarantees.
-I may come back to it at some point in the future, but no guarantees on that either.
+This is a fork of [shellcaster](https://github.com/jeff-hughes/shellcaster) by [Jeff Hughes](https://github.com/jeff-hughes).
+I have added the [pr](https://github.com/jeff-hughes/shellcaster/pull/64) to fix the issue of not following links.
+You can see other additions/fixes etc. in CHANGELOG.md

+Most of the Readme was written by him, including the reason for the naming, I've left that in.

 # Shellcaster